About the MNHA Survey data

 - The survey is only conducted in English and Spanish.

-- The MNHA is a telephone survey; therefore, households who do not have access to a landline or cellular phone do not have an opportunity to respond to the survey.
+- Telephone sample: Households who do not have access to a landline or cellular phone do not have an opportunity to respond to the survey.
 Nonetheless, previous research has indicated minimal bias from this source.